 This herding breed was expected to protect the flock during the day and to watch over the homestead by night.
 The Briard makes a good guard dog, but socialization is required to prevent his natural ability as a watchdog from turning to aggression toward strangers.
 Socialization can help him distinguish friend from foe.

 Indoor Briards are calm and relaxed indoors, with enough time to run and play outside.
-They can be couch potatoes but are usually ready to go the moment the word 'walk' comes out.
+They can be couch potatoes but are usually ready to go the moment they hear the word 'walk.'
 Without enough exercise, they may become destructive or bark excessively.
 The Briard is an adaptable breed that may be able to adjust to life in an apartment if there is a suitable location for daily romps outdoors.

 Outdoor The Briard has a strong desire to be near his 'flock,' and prefers to live indoors with his people.
 He thoroughly enjoys time spent outdoors, as long as his people are with him—he should be supervised due to his tendency to wander or chase small animals.